erbridge/github-branch-renamer/README.md

 ```
 $ gbr
-Rename the master branch in many repositories at once.
+Rename the 'master' branch for an entire account at once.

 This tool will find all repositories on GitHub belonging to an account that: